 Adding a puppy with two young children, a teenager heading off to college in a year and without a fenced yard was a slightly crazy decision on our part but we decided to take the plunge and he is a member of the family now.

 He was tiny and he was cute and he slept through the night in his crate from the very beginning with no accidents.
 Zoey our temperamental dachshund that does not like any other dogs took to him immediately.
 That being said there were many crazy days when George’s high energy lead to some less desirable behaviors.
 Here are five things that we discovered along that way that helped immensely.

 1. Crate Training

 I can’t emphasize this enough.
 Puppies need their rest time otherwise they turn into crazy, bitey, squiggly beasts that are unable to listen to a word you say.
 It turns out that when you have loud, high energy children and a high energy puppy they will feed off of each other and the puppy will not rest so creating a calm safe environment for George was a must.
 He loves his crate and most mornings when the children get loud he asks to go sleep in it so he can nap in peace.
-We bought this Double-Door Folding Metal Dog Crate from Amazon and it works really well.
+We bought a crate similar to this Double-Door Folding Metal Dog Crate from Amazon and it works really well.

 2. Special Kong for Crate Time

 We wanted crate time to be happy time so we rewarded George for being in the crate with a KONG puppy.
 Now that he is older and has all of his adult teeth we bought him the KONG extreme which he loves to have treats stuffed in while he chews.
 We bought hard biscuit type treats from our local pet store but some people use foam spray or small pieces of dog food for their dogs to eat.
 At some point we will try making our own treats which is something the kids would love to help with.